 What are you eating?
 Do you even know what you’re eating?
-If you are an average 20-Something, chances are you probably aren’t aware of all of the ingredients you’re consuming on a daily basis.
-As 20-Somethings, we grab bagels to go on the way to work and to us, cooking typically means “order Seamless.”
+You may not be aware of all of the ingredients you’re consuming on a daily basis.
+As a 20-Something, we grab bagels to go on the way to work and to us, cooking typically means “order Seamless.”
 We eat bars that are seemingly healthy and wonder why we feel like crap.
 Food labels trick us into thinking we are eating healthy while we are unknowingly consuming crazy amounts of sugar, gluten, soy, sodium, and preservatives.

 In the words of Mark Hyman, “if it has a label or a barcode, you should probably avoid it.”
 Don’t let healthly seeming food labels saying “all natural” trick you either.
 The ingredients list is the first place to look.
 I am all about eating organic.
 I love organic foods and make a huge effort to eat organic as often as possible.
 However, the ingredients list still needs to be checked.
 Even if the ingredient list is organic, organic sugar is still sugar.